amarcu5/PiPer/README.md

 #### Steps
 1. Clone the repository
 2. Run `make.sh`
-    1. By default this builds the unoptimized and unpackaged development version into the `./out/` directory that can then be installed using Safari's Extension Builder
+    1. By default this builds the unoptimized and unpackaged development version for all targets into the `./out/` directory
+    2. Alternatively:
+       * `./make.sh -p release` to build the optimized release versions for all targets
-    2. Alternatively run `./make.sh -p release` to build the optimized and packaged release version (note that packaging requires a private key)
+       * `./make.sh -p release -t chrome` to build the optimized release version for the Chrome browser
+       * `./make.sh -h` to see the full list of options

 ### Supporting a new site
 If we wanted to support `example.com` with the source: